nioinnovation/brunchy/app/blog/20160323-hosting-static-sites.static.md

 ## Jenkins - Automatic building using brunch

-1. Go to [Jenkins](http://jenkins.nioinstances.com:8081/) and create a new job for this static site.
+1. Go to [Jenkins](http://jenkins.nioinstances.com:8081/) and create a new Freestyle job for this static site.
+You may need an administrator to create a job for you.
 2. Enable source code management - Select "Git" as the SCM, then enter your repository URL, credentials, and branch to build.
 You will likely want to use the `neutralioJenkins` credentials that are already loaded in to Jenkins.
 Here is a screenshot of how this design blog is built - when changes to the `design-blog` branch happen, Jenkins will trigger a build.

     ![Jenkins screenshot](/images/build-static-sites/jenkins_screenshot.png)